aces/Loris/modules/imaging_browser/test/TestPlan.md

 ### View Session / Volume List

 Sidebar:  all links work, including the Download DICOM option.
 Ensure that projects can customize (add/remove) their list of instruments that can be linked to from the Configuration/Imaging Modules/Imaging Browser Links to Insruments

 Select an image using the checkbox above the volume previews.
 Click the "3D Only" and "3D + Overlay" buttons.
 These should load the Brain Browser module.

-Visit level QC controls (Pass/Fail, Pending, Visit Level Caveat) viewable to all, editable IFF permission imaging_browser_qc Save button appears IFF permission imaging_browser_qc Test Save button works
+Visit level QC controls (Pass/Fail, Pending, Visit Level Caveat) viewable to all, editable IFF permission `imaging_browser_qc`

+Save button appears IFF permission `imaging_browser_qc`

+Test Save button works

-Verify Visit-level QC controls and comments can be deleted/unchecked/emptied and saved Test Breadcrumb link back to Imaging Browser
+Verify Visit-level QC controls and comments can be deleted/unchecked/emptied and saved

+Test Breadcrumb link back to Imaging Browser

 ### Main panel:  per acquisition:

 Files can be downloaded (links clickable) only IFF has permission.
 Ensure that DICOM downloads are prepended with the Patient Name.

 Scan-level QC flags (Selected, pass/fail, Caveat emptor) viewable to all, modifiable IFF permission `imaging_browser_qc`.
-Caveat List link is viewable with the Violated Scans: View all-sites Violated Scans permission
+Caveat List link is viewable with the Violated Scans: "View all-sites Violated Scans" permission

 Selected:  can be set back to Null (blank)

-Clicking on an image should launch BrainBrowser Clicking on the "QC Comments" button should open the QC comments window Longitudinal View button launches BrainBrowser with images of the chosen modality for that specific candidate across visits/timepoints
+Clicking on an image should launch BrainBrowser

+Clicking on the "QC Comments" button should open the QC comments window

+Longitudinal View button launches BrainBrowser with images of the chosen modality for that specific candidate across visits/timepoints

 ### MRI-QC : Scan-level (QC Comments) dialog window